Mike McKenzie, Dean

 - ongoing assessment of degree and certificate programs in the context of the University’s mission and current research and practice;

-- enforcement of admission standards appropriate to identify qualified students who have the ability to complete a program successfully;
+- enforcement of admission standards appropriate to identify qualified students who have the ability to complete a graduate program successfully;

 - validation of student progress and adherence to the curriculum;

 - review and appointment of members of the graduate faculty.

 - Work to secure and efficiently allocate financial resources, including assistantships, fellowships, tuition scholarships, and research grants, consistent with the needs of graduate education.

 - Provide guidance and support for recruiting increasingly qualified and diverse applicant pools.